pchemguy/spec-kit/templates/commands/checklist.md

 - ❌ "Confirm the API returns 200"
 - ❌ "Does the implementation match the specification?"

-**✅ Correct Patterns (Requirement Quality Validation)**:

-- ✅ **Completeness**: "Are visual hierarchy requirements defined for all card types?"
+> - **Completeness**: Are all necessary requirements present?
-- ✅ **Clarity**: "Is 'prominent display' quantified with specific sizing/positioning?"
-- ✅ **Consistency**: "Are hover state requirements consistent across all interactive elements?"
-- ✅ **Coverage**: "Are accessibility requirements defined for keyboard navigation?"
-- ✅ **Edge cases**: "Does the spec define what happens when logo image fails to load?"
+> - **Clarity**: Are requirements unambiguous and specific?
+> - **Consistency**: Do requirements align with each other?
+> - **Measurability**: Can requirements be objectively verified?
+> - **Coverage**: Are all scenarios/edge cases addressed?

 ## Conceptual Model

-The checklist functions analogously to a "unit test suite for requirements": it evaluates whether requirements are well-defined, complete, and unambiguous.
+The checklist functions as a "unit test suite for requirements": it evaluates whether requirements are well-defined, complete, and unambiguous.
 Implementation is irrelevant in present context.
 This analogy is provided for intuition only.
 All operational rules are defined below and take precedence.

 ## User Input